Moustafa-youssef-linux/Restaurant_demo/README.md

 I've used argocd as required by the task with Helm.The ArgoCd detects the chart of the app in this path ./infrastructure/restartaurant-app and use manifests.

-there's a secret resource which is created for storing db username & password
+there's a secret resource which is created for storing db username & password There's ConfigMap for storing database url and database name There's a serviceaccount created for ABI-backend app pod with role and rolebinding

 Note(1):
 the ingress resource is deployed and tested with nginx ingress controller of community version